SoftBank’s pharma AI bet has long odds

-LONDON, Aug 4 (Reuters Breakingviews) - SoftBank (9984.T) may be hunting for tech treasure in pharma colossus Roche (ROG.S).
-The Japanese investor has amassed a $5 billion stake in the $342 billion Swiss drugmaker, according to Bloomberg.
+LONDON (Reuters Breakingviews) - SoftBank may be hunting for tech treasure in pharma colossus Roche.
+The Japanese investor has amassed a $5 billion stake in the $342 billion Swiss drugmaker, according to Bloomberg here.
 Its appeal lies in Roche’s increasing use of sophisticated data analysis to find drugs in its Genentech unit, Bloomberg says.

 Capital Calls - More concise insights on global finance: